Some are concerned that audit shows top Metro managers may be blocking reforms

 A request to speak to Woodruff, made officially through Metro and via her social media, was not answered.
 She was among three people hired in 2019 in top leadership roles in the rail division.

 Audits and investigations have for years pointed to problems with the rail operations center and Metro’s approach to safety overall.
-After a deadly smoke incident at L’Enfant Plaza in 2015, which left one passenger dead and scores injured, the National Transportation Safety Board pointed to several problems “that illustrate the transit organization’s lack of a safety culture.”
+After a deadly smoke incident near L’Enfant Plaza in 2015, which left one passenger dead and scores injured, the National Transportation Safety Board pointed to several problems “that illustrate the transit organization’s lack of a safety culture.”
 Among them, the NTSB said, was “the failure of [Metro] senior management to proactively assess and mitigate foreseeable safety risks.”

 The safety commission was supposed to help end that pattern.
 It grew out of an agreement by top officials in Virginia, Maryland and the District, with backing from Metro supporters in Congress.
 It has the power to compel Metro to follow safety plans and fix problems, and can take legal action or fine the transit agency to enforce its findings.
 It can also force Metro “to restrict, suspend, or prohibit rail service on all or part of the [rail system],” according to the congressional resolution approving its creation in August 2017.

-A spokeswoman for Virginia Gov. Ralph Northam (D) said he is concerned about the commission’s findings but that the independent body is doing what it was designed to do.
+A spokeswoman for Virginia Gov. Ralph Northam (D) said that he is concerned about the commission’s findings but that the independent body is doing what it was designed to do.

 “This report is exactly why we worked so hard to establish the Washington Metrorail Safety Commission in 2017.
 While the results are troubling, it is a powerful tool for holding the board and general manager accountable,” Northam press secretary Alena Yarmosky said.